TaraBryck/3D-Tara-Model/Known Issues.md

-__When importing directly into Unity for VRChat__ ・Clipping
+__When importing directly into Unity for VRChat__

+Clipping
   - Armpits
   - Feet (when jumping)
   - Waist & base of shirt (when crouching)
   - Back (when dancing)

-・Distancing
+Distancing
   - Center of hands to close to each other to form heart when dancing

-・Lack of facial expressions
+Lack of facial expressions
   - Mouth movement
   - Eyelids not defined (they don't move on cue when dancing)